chromeos/chromeos.dev/pages/en/web-environment/port-forwarding.md

 Once added, your ports will show up in the Port forwarding list, where you can toggle them on or off or remove them entirely.

 !!! aside.message--tip
-If you're unable to toggle a port, make sure you have Linux (Beta) running by simply opening the Terminal app.
-Feel free to close the Terminal app once Linux (Beta) is up and running.
-It will continue to run in the background unless you shut it down (right-click Terminal icon and select "Shut down Linux (Beta)".)
+If you're unable to toggle a port, make sure you have Linux running by simply opening the Terminal app.
+Feel free to close the Terminal app once Linux is up and running.
+It will continue to run in the background unless you shut it down (right-click Terminal icon and select "Shut down Linux".)
 !!!

 ![Port forwarding settings page with a configured port of 3000 using TCP labeled "Server".](/images/develop/web/port-forward-configured.jpg)